 - Recommended air changes per hour (ACH): 5-48

 - Maximum allowable concentrations by cleanroom class: See our cleanroom classifications page.

 Considerations for ISO class 8 cleanrooms

-High Efficiency Penetration Air (HEPA) Filtration is 99.99% efficient at 0.3 micron and should be considered when looking to achieve ISO class 8.
+High Efficiency Particulate Air (HEPA) Filtration is 99.99% efficient at 0.3 micron and should be considered when looking to achieve ISO class 8.

-Softwall and Hardwall cleanroom construction are both effective at achieving the environment required for ISO class 8.
+Monobloc panel, hardwall and softwall cleanroom envelopes are all effective at achieving the environment required for ISO class 8.

 If organisations are working towards GMP grades, monobloc is the most effective solution, as it can accommodate required features such as interlocked doors and coved floors.